 | Custom/Enterprise | Negotiated pricing | $800-$2,000+/month | Large organizations, franchises | Requires sales calls, less transparent |

-Per-minute pricing seems cheapest, but inbound answering service cost becomes expensive at scale when call volume spikes.
+And Per-minute pricing seems cheapest, but inbound answering service cost becomes expensive at scale when call volume spikes.
 Flat monthly pricing offers predictable budgeting—crucial for businesses with fluctuating call volumes.
 Understanding the model that best suits your business is critical for avoiding unexpected charges.

 With dozens of virtual receptionist companies competing for your business, finding the best virtual receptionist service requires a thorough answering service pricing comparison based on real costs, not just marketing claims.

-Here's how 15 leading virtual receptionist services and AI receptionist providers compare—with transparent assessments of pricing, features, and ideal use cases.
+Here's how 15 leading virtual receptionist services and AI receptionist providers compare with transparent assessments of pricing, features, and ideal use cases.

 | Provider | Starting Price | Pricing Model | Key Features | Best For |